Why Is My Newborn Crying When Feeding & How to Calm

 Still worried about your baby crying during feeds?
 With Avocado Health, you get 24/7 personalized expert advice, practical feeding tips, and professional parent coaching right when you need it most.

-There are many reasons your baby will cry during feeding, especially in the first few weeks of life.
-Crying is normal baby behavior and can be for simple things like a diaper change or more complex stuff like reflux or allergies.
-Pay attention to your baby’s crying patterns and you’ll figure out the cause.
+There are many reasons your baby may cry during feeding, especially in the first few weeks of life.
+Crying is normal baby behavior and can be as simple as a dirty diaper, poor positioning, or nipple flow.
+Pay attention to your baby’s crying patterns, and you’ll figure out the cause.

 How to encourage a deeper latch?

 Avoid pushing your nipple directly into your baby’s mouth.
 To achieve a deeper latch, you can try the nipple tilt technique, also known as the “flipple” method.
-If your baby’s chin is tucked down toward their chest, they won’t be able to maintain a proper latch on the breast.
+Make a C-shape with your hand to squeeze your breast while flipping your nipple up into your infant’s mouth.

 Does tongue-tie make babies cry?